Please forward all registration inquires to the Continuing Nursing Studies Registrar, Barbara Peters at email@example.com

 The following is a list of the courses offered through the IEN Bridging/Re-Entry Program:

 The Profession of Nursing in Canada reviews the evolution of professional nursing practice and related theoretical foundations that impact health care delivery in Canada.
 This module will provide opportunities for discussion and reflection on societal forces that impact Canadian registered nursing practice.
 An overview of the various components of the Canadian health care system and professional, ethical and legal issues related to nursing are also explored.

 Therapeutic and Professional Communication emphasizes the principles of therapeutic and professional communication.
 The course has four distinct components: the nurse-client relationship; communicating with clients and families; collaboration and cooperative practice; and professional documentation.
-This course has a 2 day on-site lab component.
+This course has an on line lab component.